St. Louis crime family: Giordano and the Detroit family

 After Tony Lopiparo's death, Anthony Giordano became boss and declared independence from the Kansas City crime family.
 In the 1970s, Giordano, along with Detroit mobsters Anthony Joseph Zerilli and Michael Polizzi, attempted to gain control of the Frontier Hotel and Casino in Las Vegas.
 They failed and all three men were convicted of conspiracy.
 In 1975, Giordano was sent to prison, his nephew Vincenzo Giammanco became the acting boss until Giordano was released in December 1977.
 On August 29, 1980, Giordano died from cancer in his St. Louis home.

 Current status

-The St. Louis crime family has stayed under the radar of both local and federal authorities, who have been focused on organized crime that inflicts public violence.
-Anthony "Nino" Parrino served as boss of the St. Louis crime family from 1997 to his death on November 3, 2014.
+The St. Louis crime family has avoided local and federal authorities, who have been focused on organized crime that inflicts public violence.
+Anthony "Nino" Parrino served as boss from 1997 to his death on November 3, 2014.
 The last known underboss was Joseph Cammarata.
-According to Scott Burnstein's Gangster Report website, the family has been reduced to less than 10 members.